QueryDesk/setup-db-client/README.md

     __must__ be set to `enabled`.
 This is encrypted with field level encryption and is never exposed to users of the database client. __Must__ be base64 encoded.

+-   `host`: (Optional) The host to make the api call to, defaults to api.querydesk.com.

 ## Examples

 ### Setting up with SSL